 The Town of Paradise, like all modern municipalities, was essentially designed to operate in an environment of growth.
 Our annual budgets grew, as did our debts, and to justify raises and pensions, we imagined growth would fill the gaps.
 This logic prevailed because economic growth has been reliable.
 Inflation is so dependable that employees expect and generally have received regular raises.
 The change that may be permanent is the end of growth.
 If we don’t adapt, the town could fail to manage its resources, could go bankrupt and then continue to fail such that the town government would cease to exist.
 On the next ballot, the Town will be asking for an extension of a modest sales tax increase already in effect, known as Measure C. The extension, if passed, would sunset after a decade.
 The Town might be, the logic goes, in a better position at that time to get by without the sales tax increase.
 Without the extension, the Town’s budget could be pinched so tightly that either another round of salary decreases would have to be negotiated, as was done in 2012, or there would be more layoffs and fewer Town services.
 The Town already downsized in recent years to a bare minimum of employees, including public safety personnel.
 The Town’s revenue streams have not kept up with expectations, necessities, and debts, namely the pension obligation bond.
 While the sales tax extension would be set to expire at the same time the pension obligation bond is scheduled to be paid off, there is no assurance that the Town would have sufficient funds then either.
 Growth may not return, even while the cost of living may continue to increase.
 When employees’ cost of living goes up, and their incomes do not, it is frustrating and somehow un-American.
 The Town proposes Measure C be extended to “maintain Town services such as Police, Fire, Roads and Animal Control.”
 This means that if the extension of the one-half percent sales tax increase is not passed, such services cannot be maintained.
 The key question here is this, “If voters pass the measure, will that make Paradise more, or less resilient?”
 We would get short-term stability, but long-term vulnerability because while we hope that the economy will stabilize into its historical growth pattern, that’s just not likely.
 Obtaining gas will inevitably be costlier because producing petroleum is more expensive now that the high grades of crude in the world are depleting.
 Our economy, as it is, depends on cheap petroleum.
 We’d be more resilient if we developed an economy that does not depend so much on cheap petroleum.
 That’s hard to imagine, but we don’t have to look that far back to see that our economy used to be local, not global.
 Of course, that was before refrigerators and cars, but even those products used to be American made, from American fuel, steel, parts, and labor.
 There was a time that bread in Butte County was local, from locally grown wheat; extraction, production, distribution, and consumption were local.
 The Butte County Grand Jury recently reported that, “The town should be proactive in developing a long-term strategy to address future budget requirements.”
 We need to make fundamental changes to our budgets and to our economy.
 Passing the Measure C extension is not enough.
 Shopping locally is not the answer either, if we don’t use local resources to produce what we sell and consume.
 Relocalization is the way to be less vulnerable to crisis after crisis and to transform our community to cope with change.
 Let’s do whatever we can to encourage and support those among us who produce, or are thinking of locally manufacturing, products we can use.
 I’ve drawn some ideas for this column from The Community Resilience Reader: Essential Resources for an Era of Upheaval, edited by Daniel Lerch.
 2017. https://reader.resilience.org/ Too Much Resilience was published in the Paradise Post on June 6, 2018.
 We mostly try not to think about it, but somewhere down deep we know we’re going to die someday.
 Death is a normal part of the life cycle.
 From a biological perspective, it’s the purpose of life to reproduce and carry on the species.
 There’s a conservation biologist who has been saying that the human species is headed for near term human extinction (NTHE), and he’s not alone in his prediction.
 What if these scientists are right, and climate change is a much bigger deal that we’ve been led to believe in the main-stream media?
 Our obsession in the news with near term politics blinds us to the bigger picture of where our global civilization is headed.
 If NTHE is a thing, then how much does it matter who is fired from the President’s cabinet and why?
 It’s all interesting, but relatively speaking, why do we focus on such trivia in the national news?
 Ignorance is a possibility, given our tendency to focus on myopic news versus the big picture.
 Without great reporting in the mainstream we might not realize what the big reality is.
 Then there’s the opposition, delegitimizing science and journalism, generating misinformation about the climate realities.
 Data shows the Arctic is melting rather fast.
 This explains quite a bit about changing weather patterns.
 Methane release accompanies this melt, and methane levels are up due to multiple sources outside the Arctic.
 Methane is a powerful greenhouse gas.
 Few predictions look past 2100 in terms of global warming, and those born after 2000 who might live that long will surely take note.
 For those in my generation, our grandchildren, or optimistically our great grandchildren may not survive.
 This is NTHE.
 Opposition to the possibility, to the data, is more than scientific critique.
 Attacking the sources, delegitimizing institutions like NASA which provide data, and putting out misinformation such that the Arctic is somehow getting colder — all of this is part of our “media”.
 Meditate on acceptance of NTHE for a moment.
 Of all the generations that have survived in the United States over our relatively brief yet turbulent history, could it be possible that climate change could be that big of a deal?
 Could agriculture fail to support us?
 Could heat consume us?
 Could any number of self-supporting feedback loops come to haunt us?
 Failure of the food chain.
 Water shortage.
 Disease.
 War.
 Yes, some of this has been the doom of previous states, but globally, is an apocalypse a possibility?
 We are interconnected and interdependent as never before in the time humans have inhabited the earth.
 So, yes.
 With growth as an imperative, it’s inevitable that we will meet a bleak future.
 The sooner we accept the idea that we have really screwed up our future, the more likely that we can act to try to prolong our collective lives.
 Or does it work that way?
 Individuals with a terminal diagnosis tend to act to prolong their lives, but not always.
 Some want to live fully now, and others want to live as many days as possible no matter the quality of life.
 It’s unprecedented in human history to have a global civilization so interdependent as we are today, and how much longer can we go on “growing our economies”?
 There is an end, and might we devise an endgame?
 What if we accepted, by-and-large that it is all over, our global civilization and human life on the planet?
 What would you do the same or different if NTHE were true?
 What would you do?
 Living with a Terminal Diagnosis was published in the Paradise Post on May 1, 2018.
 Trade wars are no laughing matter, even if over fruits and nuts.
 We hope the escalation of tariffs between China and the United States will calm down before anyone is seriously affected.
 In the meantime, I wonder just how interdependent China and the US have become.
 Manufacturing has spread to southeast Asia; however, much of what we purchase on a regular basis is made in China.

-AuthorRobin Huffman lived in Paradise, California from 1989 until she evacuated from the Camp Fire on Nov.
+AuthorRobin Huffman resides in Tehama County, since relocating from Paradise, California after losing her home to the Camp Fire on Nov.
 8, 2018.
 Archives

 Categories |